romulus97/IM3-GO-WEST/README.md

 # GO WECC
-The grid operations (GO) model of the U.S. Western Interconnection is developed to address weather and water dynamics, and associated vulnerabilities in this bulk power system.
-It is created through the IM3 program at Pacific Northwest National Laboratory and NC State University.
-GO model includes 28 balancing authorities (BA) and 12 states.
+The grid operations (GO) model of the U.S. Western Interconnection is created through the IM3 program at Pacific Northwest National Laboratory and NC State University.
+It is developed to address weather and water dynamics, and associated vulnerabilities in this bulk power system.
+It is a security constrained unit commitment and economic dispatch (UC/ED) model and includes 28 balancing authorities (BA) and 12 states.
-GO model is written by using Pyomo package in Python.
+GO WECC model is written by using Pyomo package in Python.
 It utilizes [10,000 nodal topology dataset of U.S. Western Interconnection](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/activsg10k/) created by Texas A&M University (TAMU).
 The current optimization solver is Gurobi but users can select another solver to run the model.

-GO model allows users to choose:
+GO WECC model allows users to choose:
 * Number of nodes to retain in the system
 * Mathematical formulation (users can choose to formulate the problem as linear programming (LP) or mixed interger linear prograaming (MILP))
 * Transmission line limit scaling factors
 * BA to BA hurdle rate scaling factors

 ## Running GO WECC Model
-Running GO model includes two main steps:
+Running GO WECC model includes two main steps:
 ### Preprocessing of data
 1. The first step is to use "mapper.py" script in Model_setup folder.
 This script selects a prespecified number of nodes to retain from TAMU synthetic network.
 Outputs of this script are "excluded_nodes.csv" and "selected_nodes.csv" files for each model configuration.
 Those outputs are saved into Selected_nodes folder.